AckerlyXu/heima/articles/sql-database/sql-database-develop-cplusplus-simple.md

 ---
-title: Connect to SQL Database using C and C++ | Microsoft Docs
+title: Connect to SQL Database using C and C++ | Azure
 description: Use the sample code in this quick start to build a modern application with C++ and backed by a powerful relational database in the cloud with Azure SQL Database.
 services: sql-database
 documentationcenter: ''
-author: asthana86
+author: Hayley244
-manager: danmoth
+manager: digimobile
 editor: ''

 ms.assetid: 07d9e0b1-3234-4f17-a252-a7559160a9db
 ms.service: sql-database
-ms.custom: development
+ms.custom: develop apps
 ms.workload: drivers
 ms.tgt_pltfrm: na
 ms.devlang: cpp
 ms.topic: article
+origin.date: 03/06/2017
-ms.date: 03/06/2017
+ms.date: 07/10/2017
 ms.author: v-johch

 ---